coocos/k8s-k3d-notes/README.md

 $ k3d cluster create my-cluster --servers 1 --agents 1 --registry-create
 ```

 If everything went okay, now you should have a working cluster.
-You can verify this by:
+You can verify this with:

 ```shell
 $ kubectl cluster-info